Undergraduate Exchange: Application Process

 Students enrolled in any of our undergraduate business programs may be eligible to participate in an international exchange.
 Exchange semesters are normally completed in students’ final year of studies.

 - B.Comm.(Co-op.) students: Terms 5, 6 (most common), or 7.
 Graduation may be delayed for those students who choose to participate during Term 7.
-The International Programs Office (IPO) can provide additional information.
+The Academic Programs Office (APO) can provide additional information.

 - BBA students: At least 72 credit hours (24 courses) must be completed.

-Any undergraduate student considering an exchange term should consult with the IPO to ensure it will fit with their program of study.
+Any undergraduate student considering an exchange term should consult with the APO to ensure it will fit with their program of study.

 - Academic performance: To be eligible to participate in an exchange semester, undergraduate students must be in good academic standing and meet the following criteria: